 Almost from the very day of Fort C.F.
-Smith’s construction in August, 1866 it was under attack by the Sioux and their allies.
-After the Fetterman Fight occurred in December, 1866 and a later battle at Fort Phil Kearny, where 79 soldiers and 2 civilians were wiped out by an overwhelming force of Indians, Bridger felt compelled to set the public record straight as to what the U.S. military were up against.
-In a letter he dictated in early May, 1867, Bridger stated:
+Smith’s construction in August 1866, it was under attack by the Sioux and their allies.
+After the Fetterman Fight occurred in December 1866 and a later battle at Fort Phil Kearny, where 79 soldiers and two civilians were wiped out by an overwhelming force of Indians, Bridger felt compelled to set the public record straight as to what the U.S. military was up against.
+In a letter he dictated in early May 1867, Bridger stated:

 “The intention was to attack Fort Philip Kearney first, and if they were successful, to attack Fort C.F.
 Smith.
 At the present time, the entire tribe of northern Sioux are collecting on Powder River…their avowed intention is to make a vigorous and determined attack on each of the three posts and on all trains that may come along the road.”